 To add another line to the story, we need to normalize some of this, reuse is a great statistic to track.
 “Do I like it enough to come back?”
 When I worked at Compass PHS, a healthcare advocacy and navigation company (now part of Alight) with a high NPS, I saw some amazing things.
 This was manifest when people reused it: they came back 4-5x per year.
 A remarkable statistic considering how skewed healthcare use is.
 Even with a high Net Promoter Score, the reuse rate meant a lot.
 It was the number of times they recommended the service to themselves.

 NPS surveys in healthcare can also represent a sliver of what’s possible.
 If 5% of employees use a specialty vendor’s service, and 20% of those respond to the NPS survey, then 99% of eligible employees either don’t use the product or aren’t excited enough about it to fill out a survey.

 NPS will continue in healthcare because other people are doing it (you won’t get criticized too much for following the crowd) and because it makes sense to think about how much people will recommend you.
 But in isolation, it’s misleading.
 NPS can be high for a company that has negative ROI–and encourage continuation in a program that few people use or need: pet insurance, pre-paid legal, timeshares.
 Qliance, a Direct Primary Care company in Seattle, had an NPS of 79.
 They went out of business.
 Patients loved them, but they had financial struggles and were forced to close.
-I will continue to ask myself about companies I love: “how would I feel if XYZ company went away?”
+With companies I support with my dollars, I will continue to ask myself: “how would I feel if XYZ, Inc. went away?”
 Loss aversion can be a powerful thing.